 How to set up a corporate gym in 10 easy steps

-1. Assess the needs and interests of the employees for a gym
+Assess the needs and interests of the employees for a gym:

-Timetables should be set for club development, and an opening budget allocated for the set up of the fitness centre (build and equipment) and the wellness programme should be fully costed on a per employee basis.
+Timetables should be set for club development, and an opening budget allocated for the setup of the gym (build and equipment) and the wellness programme should be fully costed on a per employee basis.

 The space allocated needs to be reviewed, and a design plan created that can both deliver the operational objectives and work operationally.

-Fitness equipment and other set up fixtures and fittings need to be specified and costed.
+Fitness equipment and other fixtures and fittings need to be specified and costed.

-We recommend that you recruit a management company to deliver a comprehensive management solution and who becomes a true health care partner.
+We recommend that you recruit a management company to deliver a comprehensive management solution and who can become a true health care partner.

 The programme should be given a brand and theme that supports the company’s values and helps give the initiative an identity.
-Posters, leaflets and direct mail will form the core of the communication plan along with outreach ideas in common areas.
+Posters, leaflets, and direct mail will form the core of the communication plan along with outreach activity in common areas.

-The intranet site should be developed to include information about the company’s health care strategy.
-The best marketing will of course be word of mouth referral from fellow employees.
+An intranet site should be developed to include information about the company’s health care strategy.
+The best marketing will of course be word of mouth referral from fellow employees!

-The fitness centre should be much more than just a gym and whilst being the focus for the company’s wellness strategy will also be a place where employees can socialise and develop team spirit with other sporting events and activity.
+The club should be much more than just a gym and whilst being the focus for the company’s wellness strategy it can also be a place where employees can socialise and develop team spirit with other sporting events and activity.

 The programme should be assessed periodically to assess its efficiency and effectiveness in delivering the goals that were established.
-Both the process and outcomes should be measured and costs considered giving a return on investment.
+Both the process and outcomes should be measured, and costs considered giving a return on investment.